Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Results

 \subsection{Setup}

-We aim to test the various beyond-$\Lambda$CDM modelling approaches against measurements from $N$-body simulations, with the $\Lambda$CDM case serving as a performance benchmark.
-We consider the redshift space power spectrum monopole and quadrupole as they contain most of the cosmological and gravitational information, and only consider $z=1$, as this will be one of the lowest targeted redshifts of the \Euclid clustering probe \citep[see, for example,][]{Euclid:2019clj,Amendola:2016saw,EUCLID:2011zbd}, with the higher redshifts relying less on the accuracy of nonlinear modelling, and where modified gravity or dark energy effects on the power spectra are less pronounced.
+We tested the various beyond-$\Lambda$CDM modelling approaches against measurements from $N$-body simulations, with the $\Lambda$CDM case serving as a performance benchmark.
+We considered the redshift space power spectrum monopole and quadrupole as they contain most of the cosmological and gravitational information, and only considered $z=1$, as this will be one of the lowest targeted redshifts of the \Euclid clustering probe \citep[see, for example,][]{Euclid:2019clj,Amendola:2016saw,EUCLID:2011zbd}, with the higher redshifts relying less on the accuracy of nonlinear modelling, and where modified gravity or dark energy effects on the power spectra are less pronounced.

-The analyses we perform are limited by the speed of \texttt{MG-Copter} which is capable of providing the spectra predictions without employing any of the approximations outlined in \cref{sec:approximations}.
-Because of this, we restrict our analysis to the calculation of the minimum $\chi^2$ statistic between the theory predictions and simulation measurements, comparing this statistic between the various modelling choices.
-This will give us a basic measure of the applicability of each choice without performing more expensive Bayesian parameter inference analyses.
+The analyses we performed are limited by the speed of \texttt{MG-Copter} which is capable of providing the spectra predictions without employing any of the approximations outlined in \cref{sec:approximations}.
+Because of this, we restricted our analysis to the calculation of the minimum $\chi^2$ statistic between the theory predictions and simulation measurements, comparing this statistic between the various modelling choices.
+This gave us a basic measure of the applicability of each choice without having to perform more expensive Bayesian parameter inference analyses.
 Our results aim at informing and optimising such future parameter posterior analyses (for example, D'Amico et al., in prep.).

-We perform two separate analyses, one for CDM and one for CDM halos.
-The first will aim to strongly test the validity of the approximations outlined in \cref{sec:approximations} as at the level of CDM we have a very reduced nuisance parameter set with which to fit the simulations.
-The second analysis will test the robustness of all the modelling approaches detailed in \cref{sec:nonlinear}; the various kernel approximations of \cref{sec:approximations}, the two RSD models, the two bias schemes and massive neutrino modelling as described in \cref{sec:nonlinear}.
+We performed two separate analyses, one for CDM and one for CDM halos.
+The first tested the validity of the approximations outlined in \cref{sec:approximations} as at the level of CDM we have a very reduced nuisance parameter set with which to fit the simulations.
+The second analysis tested the robustness of all the modelling approaches detailed in \cref{sec:nonlinear}; the various kernel approximations of \cref{sec:approximations}, the two RSD models, the two bias schemes, and massive neutrino modelling as described in \cref{sec:nonlinear}.

 The $\chi^2$ statistic is given by